Tencent/libpag/README.md

 - [Android API Reference](https://pag.io/apis/android/index.html)
 - [Web API Reference](https://pag.io/apis/web/index.html)

-You can find other docs on [pag.io](https://pag.io/docs/home.html)
+You can find additional documentation on [pag.io](https://pag.io/docs/home.html)

 ## Development

-We recommend using CLion IDE on the macOS platform for development.
+We recommend using the CLion IDE on macOS for development.

 ### Branch Management

-- The `main` branch is our active developing branch which contains the latest features and bugfixes.
+- The `main` branch is our active development branch, containing the latest features and bug fixes.
-- The branches under `release/` are our stable milestone branches which are fully tested.
-We will periodically cut a `release/{version}` branch from the `main` branch.
-After one `release/{version}` branch is cut, only high-priority fixes are checked into it.
+- The `release/` branches are our stable milestone branches, fully tested.
+We periodically create a
+- `release/{version}` branch from the `main` branch.
+After a `release/{version}` branch is created,
+- only high-priority fixes are added to it.

 **Note: This repository only contains the latest code since PAG 4.0.
-To use the legacy PAG 3.0 versions, you can download the precompiled libraries from [here](https://github.com/Tencent/libpag/releases).**
+For legacy PAG 3.0 versions, you can download the precompiled libraries from [here](https://github.com/Tencent/libpag/releases).**

 ### Build Prerequisites